dallasLab/labLogistics/wiki.md

 Below is a list of computational tools that I would like lab members to be cognizant of.

 + `linux`: all lab computers will run the most current long term stable (LTS) release of Ubuntu.
-At least some machines will also be able to dual boot with Windows.

 + `git` and `Github`: version control is an important part of science.
 It allows real time progress updates, issue tracking, and version control.
 There are numerous guides to beginning to learn how to use git with Github [training](https://swcarpentry.github.io/git-novice-es/) and [further training](https://guides.github.com/activities/hello-world/).